Do you remember when going to a folk concert meant

 come to the Community Center, purchase a $10 workshop wristband, pick workshops that interest you, pop into the rooms, and sing!
-(18 and under and all students are free to all workshops.)
+(18 and under and all students are free to these one-hour workshops.)

 On Saturday morning at 11 am, there will be a FREE Children's Concert, presented by Lake Effect, FREE of charge, and sponsored by the City of East Lansing.
 Kids of all ages are encouraged come to the Hannah Community

 Center and sing folk songs.